joerogers/AndroidJUnitParams/README.md

     public void testEvens(int value) {
 ```

-3. Run tests at the class level.
+3. Run tests at the class level (ie ExampleInstrumentedTest).
 This allows the parameterized tests to run correctly as essentially the there are multiple tests per individual test.

 License
 -------